Hair Loss Due To Medication

 • Antithyroid drugs

 Additionally, hair shedding can be a side-effect of high vitamin A doses, antibiotics, antifungals, acne medication, weight loss drugs, and more.
-Female pattern baldness can be the result of medication for hormonal imbalance and contraceptive therapy.
-Male pattern baldness can be caused by testosterone replacement therapy, which inhibits hair growth.
+Female pattern baldness can result from medication for hormonal imbalance and contraceptive therapy.
+Pattern baldness can be caused by testosterone replacement therapy inhibiting hair growth.

-The list is extensive, so it’s essential to pay very close attention to the early signs of hair loss problems as soon as you start taking a new medication or change your regular dosage.
+The list is extensive, so paying close attention to the early signs of hair loss problems as soon as you start taking a new medication or changing your regular dosage is essential.
 Most drug-induced hair loss problems arise within three months of therapy change.

 Consult your doctor if you’re worried about experiencing hair loss due to medication.
-They could change your therapy and help you fight the problem before it gets worse.
+They could change your therapy and help you fight the problem before it worsens.

 Types Of Hair Loss Caused By Medication